Nvidia shares slide 17 percent as cryptocurrency demand vanishes

-(Reuters) - Chip designer Nvidia Corp on Thursday forecast sales for its fiscal fourth quarter well below Wall Street expectations, pinning the blame on unsold chips piling up with distributors and retailers after the evaporation of the cryptocurrency mining boom.
+(Reuters) - Chip designer Nvidia Corp (NVDA.O) on Thursday forecast sales for its fiscal fourth quarter well below Wall Street expectations, pinning the blame on unsold chips piling up with distributors and retailers after the evaporation of the cryptocurrency mining boom.

 The Santa Clara, California-based company also posted sales that missed expectations for its third quarter.
 Shares plunged nearly 17 percent in late trading.

-“Our near-term results reflect excess channel inventory post the crypto-currency boom, which will be corrected,” Chief Executive Officer Jensen Huang said in a statement.

-Unsold chips are piling up.
+But that process was slower than Nvida expected, Huang said, saying he expects inventories to be at normal levels by the end of the current quarter.

+“The crypto hangover lasted longer than we expected,” Huang said on a conference call.
+“We thought we had done a better job managing the cryptocurrency dynamics,” he later added.

+As a result, Nvidia stopped shipping some of its mid-priced chips to retailers, where they are stacking up in warehouses and the backs of stores.
 The company said its provision for inventories expanded more than five-fold in the fiscal third quarter to $70 million, and that the same provision had more than tripled for the first nine months of its fiscal year to $124 million.

 The provisions for inventory lowered Nvidia’s gross margins by 1.8 percentage points in the quarter to 60.4 percent, though margins were still up from 59.5 percent a year earlier.
 Margins were also held down by $57 million in charges related to its previous generations of chips following the sharp fall-off in cryptocurrency mining demand.